Back to Posts

 But here’s the twist:

 AI gives you leverage, which means you’re no longer just the doer; you’re the manager of a micro-team.
+And that requires a different mindset.

 The New Engineering Stack: Manager Mode Activated